kjbrum/stndp/README.md

         questions
         answers
     start      Start the daily stand-up prompts
-    update     Download the latest version of stndp version    Display the current version
+    status     List your teams responses for the current day update     Download the latest version of stndp version    Display the current version
 ```